Tookmund/hackerforce/docs/heroku_backup.md

 cd "$HOME"

 # Checks for a directory named "heroku"
-# If it does not exist, we download a tar ball (linux version of a .zip file), and extracts it, and inside of it,
-# there's a file named heroku.
-Then, we delete the .tar.gz directory generated in your home directory since we've already extracted it.
+# if it does not exist
 if [ ! -d heroku ]
 then
+    # get the heroku .tar.gz file from the internet
     HEROKUTAR=heroku-linux-x64.tar.gz
     wget "https://cli-assets.heroku.com/$HEROKUTAR"
+    # extract it
     tar xzvf "$HEROKUTAR"
+    # remove the .tar.gz file (we've extracted it; we don't need it anymore)
     rm "$HEROKUTAR"
 fi